-Set aside 15 minutes this week to learn more at covchurch.org about that area of the Covenant's mission and ways you can engage with the Covenant in going deeper in Christ, further in mission, together.
+Set apart 15 minutes this week to learn more at covchurch.org about the mission priority and ways you can engage with the Covenant in going deeper in Christ, further in mission, together.

 Ask God what is a practical way you can engage in the mission priority?